Last Updated on June 8, 2023 by The Noms

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 On our first day of wine tasting, we started out with tour of a vineyard you may have heard of, Korbel.
 Korbel has been around since 1882, and while rightly famous for their California Champagne, the tasting room offers a whole lot more!
 Korbel’s tasting room lets you try a whole array of wines that are only offered for sale at the winery, from some of their great bubbles (including a red champagne!) delicious reds, plus you can try a sherry and a port wine!
 We brought home some brandy and some bubbles!

 As a bonus, right next to the tasting room is a great little market and delicatessen where you can grab a snack or a full picnic lunch!
-Oh and to top this whole experience off, there is no tasting fee!
+Oh, and to top this whole experience off, there is no tasting fee!

 Thomas George Estates